web3/web3.js/docs/web3-eth.rst

   - ``Number``  -**nonce**: (optional) Integer of a nonce.
 This allows to overwrite your own pending transactions that use the same nonce.
 2. ``Function`` - (optional) Optional callback, returns an error object as first parameter and the result as second.

+.. _eth-sendtransaction-return:

 -------
 Returns
 -------

 The **callback** will return the 32 bytes transaction hash.

 ``PromiEvent``: A :ref:`promise combined event emitter <promiEvent>`.
-Will be resolved when the transaction :ref:`receipt <eth-gettransactionreceipt>` is available.
+Will be resolved when the transaction :ref:`receipt <eth-gettransactionreceipt-return>` is available.
 Additionally the following events are available:

 - ``"transactionHash"`` returns ``String``: Is fired right after the transaction is send and a transaction hash is available.
 - ``"receipt"`` returns ``Object``: Is fired when the transaction receipt is available.
 - ``"confirmation"`` returns ``Number``, ``Object``: Is fired for every confirmation up to the 12th confirmation.
-Receives the confirmation number as the first and the :ref:`receipt <eth-gettransactionreceipt>` as the second argument.
+Receives the confirmation number as the first and the :ref:`receipt <eth-gettransactionreceipt-return>` as the second argument.
 Fired from confirmation 0 on, which is the block where its minded.
 - ``"error"`` returns ``Error``: Is fired if an error occurs during sending.
 If a out of gas error, the second parameter is the receipt.